ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         are given in ``Examples/Tests/initial_distribution/``.

     * ``ParticleHistogram2D``
-        This type computes a user defined particle histogram in 2D.
+        This type computes a user defined, 2D particle histogram.

         * ``<reduced_diags_name>.species`` (`string`)
             A species name must be provided,